pehringer/spud/v2/README.md

 **NOTE:** Only Load, Subtract, Store, and Jump Negative are needed to be turing complete.

+---

 # Assembly Labels

+One or more letters or numbers, following by one colon.

 Assembly labels are extremely useful.
 They are simply a user defined keywords that repersent an address in memory.
 They are a useful abstraction that can be used for the following: